 The Edge of Technical Indicators

-Classical technical indicators like RSI and Stochastic are commonly used to build algorithmic trading strategies.
-But do these indicators really give you an edge in your market?
+Technical indicators are the basis of all algorithmic trading.
+But do these really give you an edge in your market?
 Are they able to define the times when you want to be invested?
 This article will show you a way to quantify and compare the edge of technical indicators.
-Knowing the edge of the indicator makes it an easy task to select the right indicator for your market.
-Continue reading

 Noisy Data strategy testing

-Algorithmic trading adds noise to the markets we have known.
-So why not add some noise to your historic market data?
+Algorithmic trading adds noise to the market we have known.
+So why not add some noise to your historic market data.
 This way you can check if your algorithmic trading strategies are fit for the future.
 Learn how to generate noisy data and how to test your strategies for stability in a noisy market.

 Monte Carlo Simulation of strategy returns